SunnysideAaron/wetesa-1/common/docs/Decision Records/Architecture/ADR-1019 API Pagination.md

 Perhaps social media type data sets might need that. ie scrolling through a feed.

 If we end up with a use case for cursor based pagination we can implement it then.

+query parameters will be "page" and "size".
+NOT limit" or "offset"

 Total records is expensive to calculate.
 Have to run the query twice.
 Once for the data and once for the count.